More Information

 What is Involved?

-Possible results of genetic testing
+Return of genetic testing results

-Why Are We Doing the Study?
+Why are We Doing the Study?

 Breast, ovary, bowel, and womb cancers make up half of all cancers in women.
 Around 15-20% (15 to 20 in 100 cases) of ovary and 3-4% (3 to 4 in 100 cases) of breast, womb, and bowel cancers are linked to cancer genes and may be prevented.